Welcome to Asian Labour School

 The Asian Labour School is established as an institution of labour movement education in Asia, and an extension of Asian Labour Review.
 By offering an array of courses on critical movement skills and knowledge, our aim is to cultivate a new generation of workers, activists and students to revitalise mass, democratic and radical labour movements in Asia.
 The School is for anyone interested in learning to become more effective organisers, or expanding their knowledge of Asian labour movements.
 We combine skills and knowledge from the movement and in research to help participants to become historically and theoretically informed of our movement.

-The Asian Labour School consists of two semesters: from March to May, and from September to November each year.
-Each course consists of 6 sessions, each session 1.5-hour long and delivered either every week or every two weeks.
+The Asian Labour School consists of two semesters in the Spring and Fall Each course consists of 5 sessions, each session 1.5-hour long and delivered every week.
 The class size will be limited to ensure the best learning experience.
 The courses will be delivered online on Zoom in the evening times in Asia, and the language of instruction is English.
 Completion of a course may involve a class project that demonstrates the students’ learning, but no examination will be required.

 Each semester, we offer a variety of courses on practical and organising skills, history, and theory of labour in Asia.
 Please take a look at the course descriptions on our website, and register for one or multiple courses.
 Acceptance is on a first-come, first-serve basis.
 The course fee is non-refundable.